Torpedo Alley: Allied vessels

 On March 19, 1942, Dixie Arrow left Texas City, Texas, bound for the city of Paulsboro, New Jersey.
 She carried 86136 oilbbl of crude oil to be used for the Allied war effort, following a 40 fathom curve off Cape Hatteras due to the captain's concerns about the shallow depth of the water.
 The tanker soon sailed into the hunting grounds of German U-boats, and was torpedoed thrice on March 26 by just around 9:00 AM.
 Dixie Arrow broke in two due to the explosions.
 Able seaman Oscar Chappell turned the ship into the wind to save crewmen trapped by fire on the bow, but was killed by the flames in doing so.
-Only one of the ship's lifeboats safely made it away, the other three either being destroyed in the initial explosions or being succumbed by the fire that had engulfed the ship.
+Only one of the ship's lifeboats safely made it away, the other three either being destroyed in the initial explosions or succumbing to the fire that had engulfed the ship.
 The crew was never able to send a distress signal.
 The US Navy destroyer arrived around 9:30 AM, roughly half an hour after Dixie Arrow had been torpedoed.
 The destroyer dropped multiple depth charges in hopes of sinking U-71, though none of them did anything to harm it.
 USS Tarbell rescued 22 of the ship's 33-man crew, taking them to Morehead City, North Carolina.